szhou12/react-fastapi-app/README.md

 ```

 ### Git Merge Branches
 Keep `main` up-to-date with the latest version (i.e. the latest working branch).

-Conduct step 1, 2, 3, 4 if and only if you want to bring some ahead commits in `main` to `lastest-working-branch`.
-If `main` is totally behind `lastest-working-branch`, skip step 1, 2, 3, 4.
+Conduct Step 1, 2, 3, 4 if and only if you want to bring some ahead commits from `main` to `lastest-working-branch`.

+If `main` is totally behind `lastest-working-branch`, SKIP Step 1, 2, 3, 4!!!

 1. Switch to the latest working branch
 ```linux